AdobeDocs/campaign-standard.en/help/reporting/using/get-started-reporting.md

 <img src="assets/do-not-localize/icon_build.svg" width="60px">

-Campaign Standard comes with a set of ready-to-use dynamc reports allowing you to measure multiple aspects of your markting campaigns: bounces, deliveries that have been declared the most as spam or junk, most viewed deliveries by recipients, channels-related reports, delivery throughput  and tracking reports...
+Campaign Standard comes with a set of **ready-to-use dynamic reports** allowing you to measure multiple aspects of your markting campaigns: bounces, deliveries that have been declared the most as spam or junk, most viewed deliveries by recipients, channels-related reports, delivery throughput  and tracking reports...

-Combine different components (dimensions, metrics and segments, time periods) to build your own reports or personalize out-of-the-box reports.
+**Combine different components** (dimensions, metrics and segments, time periods) to build your own reports or personalize out-of-the-box reports.

 Read more: